graphile/crystal/README.md

 [![Follow](https://img.shields.io/badge/twitter-@GraphileHQ-blue.svg)](https://twitter.com/GraphileHQ)

 At Graphile we love GraphQL so much we named ourself for our love of it!
-This repository houses many of the Graphile packages that relate to GraphQL; the two headline projects are **Gra*fast*** and **PostGraphile** but there's many other packages, a fair few of which can be used independently - see below for more details.
+This repository houses many of the Graphile packages that relate to GraphQL (or relate to the packages that relate to GraphQL, or relate to those package...);
+the two headline projects are **Gra*fast*** and **PostGraphile** but there's many other packages, a fair few of which can be used independently - see below for more details.

 **[Grafast][grafast]**: A cutting-edge planning and execution engine for GraphQL.js ─ write your GraphQL schema with "plans" rather than "resolvers" and